-Friends, I received almost 50 emails from She Blossoms readers who need a friend to talk to — and not just Christian widows!
-I thought I’d get a couple responses; I had no idea this “Blossom Pen Pals” idea would burst into life.
+I received almost 150 comments from She Blossoms readers who would love a friend to write and talk to — and not just Christian widows!
+I thought I’d get a few responses; I had no idea this “Blossom Pen Pals” idea would burst into life.
+I matched about 45 Blossom Pen Pals — and I am no longer offering this service.
+I’m keeping the comments section open so you can share your story and thoughts about pen pals.
+Sign up for my newsletter at the end of this article to stay in touch!

 After a week of thought and prayer, I created a plan.
 You want someone new to talk to; I want to help you find the right friend.
 No matter how old you are or what stage of life you’re at, I invite you to walk into this new “Pen Pal Blossoms” season with me.
 All you need is a spirit of love, wisdom, and willingness.